Is Remediation a Civil Rights Barrier or Does It Bolster Students of Color?

 A few scholars have extended this critique of remediation and have labeled its coursework a civil rights issue (Edley, 2017; Jones & Assalone, 2016; Mendoza, 2017).
 They have argued that stand-alone remediation is a barrier that should be removed or accelerated to allow students of color to attain more equitable outcomes.
 However, research has shown that stand-alone remediation does not harm students of color more than White students of the same preparedness levels (Chen, 2016).
 Furthermore, other models that accelerate or eliminate remediation have not yet demonstrated any significant improvement on completion goals (Jaggars & Bickerstaff, 2018; Pain, 2016).
 Other researchers are instead simply celebrating the removal of remediation (Scott-Clayton, 2018), which is likely the result of years of labeling remediation as ineffective.
 The net outcome of this label may have inadvertently led some states and institutions to remove or restrict remedial coursework irresponsibly (Bailey et al., 2012; Goudas, 2018).

 Substantial contextual and longitudinal research has demonstrated that student background, not any particular college coursework, is the most important factor affecting underpreparedness levels and low completion outcomes (Jaggars & Bickerstaff, 2018; Zeidenberg et al., 2012).
-In other words, evidence has shown that the low outcomes students of color are experiencing in college are not due to certain course sequences in college but are instead the result of background and SES.
+In other words, evidence has shown that the low outcomes students of color are experiencing are not due to certain course sequences in the first semester or year of college.
+Instead, these outcomes are primarily due to background and SES, both of which are undoubtedly caused in large part by the pernicious negative effects of generations of systemic racism.
+However, contrary to claims by some proponents of recent reforms, remediation and developmental education coursework cannot be wholly blamed for these outcomes.

 Moreover, critics of hasty reform efforts have argued that restricting or removing access to needed remedial coursework has lowered outcomes or is harmful for students of color in college (Mangan, 2019; Moltz, 2009; Pain, 2016).
 For example, Moltz (2009) discussed how four-year academics, responding to the increased elimination of remediation at universities, argued that “on-campus preparatory courses help boost the academic success of black male students, an often hard-to-reach population” (para.
 1).
 To describe the negative effect of restricting remediation on African American males, Moltz quoted a researcher who studied Black men who took remedial courses at historically black colleges and universities: “‘While the number of African American male students enrolling in college is considerably lower than their counterparts, the continued elimination of developmental education would only exacerbate this trend'” (para.
 17).